StarDeep18/StarDeep18/README.md

 ### 💬 About Me

-I believe the best way to learn is through hands-on experience—whether that’s coding, tackling challenging puzzles, or diving deep into how systems operate.
+I believe the best way to learn is through hands-on experience-whether that’s coding, tackling challenging puzzles or diving deep into how systems operate.
 Fueled by curiosity and steady progress, I’m committed to growing my skills step by step, balancing practical problem-solving with understanding the core principles behind the technology. ***One Step at a time***🚀

 ---